M20190649/TDDE19-bus-arrival-time/README.md

 # Read me

 All code is written in python, some are written regular .py-files and others in jupyter-notebooks.
+Below the required packages are listed as well as descriptions of the implementations.

 ## Required packages